Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 What all of this means in practice is that...

-- The visible state never changes unless either the preferred sequencer submits a bundle, or a timeout occurs (i.e. the virtual slot lags too far).
+- The visible state never changes unless either the preferred sequencer submits a batch, or a timeout occurs (i.e. the visible slot lags too far).
 This ensures that the preferred sequencer always knows the exact state that he's building on top of.
 - An honest sequencer wants to keep the virtual slot number as close to the real